dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-02_en.md

 Zero or more patterns may be written after the rule header.
 Each pattern consists of one or  more fields.
 In the duck rule, the pattern is (animal-is duck), where the fields are `animal-is` and  `duck`.
 CLIPS attempts to match the patterns of rules against facts in the fact-list.
-If all the  patterns of a rule match facts, the rule is activated and put on the agenda.
-The agenda is a  collection of activations which are those rules which match pattern entities.
+If all the  patterns of a rule match facts, the rule is **activated** and put on the **agenda**.
+The agenda is a  collection of **activations** which are those rules which match pattern entities.
 Zero or more  activations may be on the agenda.